niketagrawal/til/code-review/code-review-checklist.md

 Beside the usual benefits it also eliminates the need of annotating the function arguments, i.e., stating their data types.

+### Get rid of comments in the code
-### DO NOT have comments in the code
+It is quite common to have comments in the initial versions of the code but you can eventually evolve your code to have no comments.
-Comments in the code do not serve any purpose.
-A comment explaining what a certain line or block of lines in a code does is a direct indication that that part of the code needs to be substituted by a function.
-Give that function a meaningful name inspired by the comments and add what the function does in the docstring.
+In most cases comments actually do not serve any purpose.
+For example, a comment explaining what a certain line or block of lines in a code does is a direct indication that that part of the code needs to be substituted by a function or should ideally be in the function docstring, or could be eliminated by using better function and variable names .

 ### Use variables to store constants
 Use variables with upper case and underscores to store constants in the code.
 Declare these variables at the top of the module.

-### Do not use import *
+### Use explicit impots
-Explicitly state what you wish to import from a specific module
+Explicitly state what you wish to import from a specific module instead of using import *.
+A wildcrad is often not needed for relatively small size modules.

 ### Classify imports in standard library, third party and local application imports
 Improves redability

-### use a die function if there isn't anything meaningful to execute in the 'else'
-Make a user defiend function dead() and print something and exit(0) if needed

 ### Meaningful variable names